Are you coming to Rome in August? You may have heard...

 On August 15 in Rome, many major sites are open, with one big exception.
 Obviously, all the fountains and squares are available for sight-seeing.
 Churches will be open although many of them have mid-day closing time for a few hours.

 Sometimes, museums that normally close on a Monday, such as the Galleria Borghese, will remain open on the 15th.
 And so, to give their staff a "holiday" day, they may be closed on another day that week also.
 In 2018, it looks like there is no special closing date, other than their normal Monday closings.

 The Vatican Museums (and Sistine Chapel) will be closed (as usual) Sunday August 12, OPEN Monday August 13, and closed Tuesday August 14 AND Wednesday August 15 2018.

 It's funny, I keep hearing that August is high season in Rome.
 Many travel websites also state this.

-But I run a B&B in the center of Rome, and I can tell you that August has never been and certainly is not now, even close to high season.
+But I ran a B&B in the center of Rome for 17 years, and I can tell you that August has never been and certainly is not now, even close to high season.

 August in Rome is a mix of mid- and low- season.
 Yes!
 You read that right.
 Why?